Sahaptin: Religion

 Marriage occurred at about the age of fourteen.
 The ceremony was accompanied by communal feasting and giving of presents.
 Polygamy was general, but kinship prohibition was enforced.
 They had a patriarchal kinship system, with inheritance in the male line.
 "The standard of morality, both before and after marriage seems to have been conspicuously high" (Spinden).

 Interment was in the ground, and the personal belongings of the deceased were deposited with the body.
 The dwelling was torn down or removed to another spot.
 The new house was ceremonially purified and the ghost exorcised.
 The end of the official mourning period was marked with a funeral feast.
 Sickness and death, especially of children, were frequently ascribed to the work of ghosts.

 The religion was animistic, with a marked absence of elaborate myth or ritual.
 The principal religious event in the life of the boy or girl was the dream vigil.
 After solitary fasting for several days, the child was encouraged to have a vision of the spirit animal that was to be his or her tutelary through life.
 Dreams were the great source of spiritual instruction, and children were taught how to interpret and understand them.
 The principal ceremonial was the dance to the tutelary spirit, next to which in importance was the scalp dance.

 Trading posts were first established in the upper Columbia region.
 Catholic Canadian and Iroquois employees of the Hudson's Bay Company passed on some ideas about Christianity to the Nez Percés.
 By 1820 both they and the Flathead had voluntarily adopted many of the Catholic forms.
-Of the Nez Percé people, European-American missionaries said: "They seemed to realize the paucity of their religious traditions and from the first eagerly seconded the efforts of the missionaries to instruct them in the Christian faith."